isakal/Tiwwter/README.md

-# first-little-website
+# First website
-First time creating any sort of web app/program
+Flask needed for this to work